QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-sourcery.md

-# Project: Sourcery (UConn DXG)
+# Project: Sourcery (UConn I3)

 ## Overview / Summary

-Sourcery ([https://sourceryapp.org/](https://sourceryapp.org/)), developed at the UConn Digital Experience Group (DXG), is a web platform designed to simplify and streamline the process for researchers and academics to request, track, and manage access to primary source documents from archives, libraries, and special collections.
+Sourcery ([https://sourceryapp.org/](https://sourceryapp.org/)), developed at the UConn Internal Insights & Innovation (I3), is a web platform designed to simplify and streamline the process for researchers and academics to request, track, and manage access to primary source documents from archives, libraries, and special collections.
 It aims to replace cumbersome manual request processes with a centralized, user-friendly digital solution.
 My contributions to this project were primarily in 2023.

 ## Problem Statement & Objectives